Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Introduction

-Our main results provide lower bounds on queue-regret for both the early and late stages, as well as algorithms that essentially match these lower bounds.
-We first describe the late stage, and then describe the early stage for a heavily loaded system.
+Our main results provide lower bounds on each component of the queue-regret vector in both the early and late stages, as well as algorithms that essentially match these lower bounds.
+Here, we discuss these results in the context of a single queue, but prove them in the more general switch network context described above.